 What Size Turkey to Get for Thanksgiving

 First, we suggest ordering a fresh turkey to ensure you get the type and size you want.
 We can tell you from experience, the flavor difference from a frozen one is worth the extra expense!

 Make sure you reserve a fresh turkey two to three weeks in advance.
-The supermarket or farm will have times for picking up your bird just before Turkey Day – just make sure you put it in your schedule!
+The supermarket or farm will have time for picking up your bird just before Turkey Day - just make sure you put it in your schedule!

-As for the size of the turkey, for a large party (10 to 12 people), you’ll need approximately 15-to-20-pound turkey – figure 1½ pounds per person.
+As for the size of the turkey, for a large party (10 to 12 people), you'll need approximately a 15-to-20-pound turkey – figure 1½ pounds per person.

 Turkeys of 12 pounds or less have a smaller meat-to-bone ratio, so if your guest list is smaller, plan for two pounds for each guest.

 Remember that the larger the bird, the more likely you will have leftovers, which is a good thing in our book!